kimlood/MMM-telldusLive/README.md

 # MMM-telldusLive
-Magic Mirror Module for displaying device information from Telldus Lice account

-### The module displays the device status from your Telldus Live account
-For now, only the status of on or off i displayed.
+Magic Mirror Module that displays the device status from your Telldus Live account For now, only the status of on or off i displayed.

 Before Starting